VPeti1/GoDDos/README.md

 # Go DDoS Tool

-A simple distributed denial-of-service (DDoS) tool written in Go for educational purposes.
+A simple distributed denial-of-service (DDoS) tool written in Go

 ## What does it do?